 Fermented foods and beverages can be found in nearly every department of the store, but not all of these foods contain probiotics.
 Probiotics are added to lots of foods that are not fermented (such as teas and energy bars), but if you’re looking to get your probiotics from fermented foods, here are three of the most obvious places to find them:

-- The dairy department is packed with probiotic product, including things like Greek and regular yogurts, skyr, kefir, drinkable yogurts, cultured cottage cheese (most in the US are not cultured so check the label), aged cheeses that have not been heated, and a few other varieties like feta and parmesan (there are some probiotics in these products, although the labels won’t indicate live active cultures).
+- The dairy department is packed with probiotic products, including things like Greek and regular yogurts, skyr, kefir, drinkable yogurts, cultured cottage cheese (most in the US are not cultured so check the label), aged cheeses that have not been heated, and a few other varieties like feta and parmesan (there are some probiotics in these products, although the labels won’t indicate live active cultures).